 6. Listen to Feedback

 If you want your business to succeed, you need to keep your customers happy – and an easy way to do that is to listen to what they have to say.
-Make sure your clients have a way to provide you with their feedback and what they do, try and listen as much as possible.
+Make sure your clients have a way to provide you with their feedback and when they do, try and listen as much as possible.

 Starting a business without prior experience may seem extraordinarily intimidating, but with a clear plan, it’ll be easier than you thought it could be.
 Additionally, having guidelines to follow will help ensure that you don’t just open a business but that you’re able to build a successful business.